You are here

 Your goal in preparing a loan proposal is to show the lender that your business or start-up is a sound investment and will generate solid returns.
 Planning and preparation are key aspects to receiving the financing you need in your business.
 Free and confidential assistance in preparing a business plan and financial projections is available from local SCORE and Small Business Development Center counselors.

 Alan Haut has been a Business Development Specialist and Loan Officer for the U.S. Small Business Administration since 1989, having received a Bachelor of Science and Masters of Business Administration from Minnesota State University-Moorhead.
-He can be reached at email@example.com.
+He grew up working in his family's small business and is still involved as a partner.
+Al is also an adjunct professor with the University of Mary - Fargo.
+He can be reached at firstname.lastname@example.org.